CleuJunior/CleuJunior/README.md

-# Hi there, Since you've made it this far, why not take a full look at my profile?	:thinking:
+# Hi there, Since you've made it this far, why not take a full look at my profile?

 ### Here are some quick infos about me :point_down: